Aissa Trad

 No(Laa)

-One of the shortest and most powerful Arabic words
+One of the shortest, most-used Arabic words.

 شكراً